asperan/bsol/.github/README.md

 # How to Install

 > :warning: **Make sure you understand what you are doing.
 Installation of the theme can cause problems in your system if done incorrectly**

-## Using Package manager

-If you use Arch linux or derivatives, use this [package](https://aur.archlinux.org/packages/grub-theme-bsol-git) run `grub-install --themes=bsol` followed by `grub-mkconfig -o /boot/grub/grub.cfg"` both with `sudo` privileges.

 ## Manual Installation

 - Clone the repo

 ```
 git clone https://github.com/harishnkr/bsol.git